hashicorp/design-system/website/docs/components/code-block/partials/code/how-to-use.md

 ### Editable content

-By default end-users, are unable to edit the code within a `CodeBlock`.
+By default, end-users are unable to edit the code within a `CodeBlock`.
 Setting this to `true` allows them to type to alter the content if they wish.

 ```handlebars
 <Hds::CodeBlock